Exciting toys Stone shop: Svatoslavova 554/1, Prague 4 - Nusle

 How to recognise genuine leather

 Summary: Only a small part of genuine dyed leathers (properly "leather") or quality non-genuine leathers can be recognized by feel.
-Internet advice or a microscope often does not help.
+Touch and smell will help you the most.

-Mixed plastic and animal scent can indicate a combination of genuine and synthetic leather but also genuine dyed leather.
+Internet advice or a microscope is usually not helpful in distinguishing true skin.
+Mixed plastic and animal scent can indicate a combination of genuine and synthetic leather, but also genuine dyed leather.
+Real leather (even dyed leather) smells like burnt hair when burnt by fire.

 Relatively reliable criteria for the recognition of synthetic leather and genuine leather regardless of treatment